 Phase I: The Hand-Holding Honeymoon

 It's really hard to blame anyone for coming into the programming industry with outrageous expectations.

 On the one hand, you've heard rumors of how difficult programming is since you were young, like old wives tales meant to scare children into studying social sciences instead.

 On the other, the "Learn to Code" movement has done a fantastic job of breaking down barriers and showing people that code is actually quite harmless.
-Tools like Codecademy and Treehouse and Code School reach out with the gentlest of touches to assure you that you too (nay, anyone!) can not just learn to code but become a full-fledged developer as well.
+Tools like Codecademy and Treehouse reach out with the gentlest of touches to assure you that you too (nay, anyone!) can not just learn to code but become a full-fledged developer as well.

 Suddenly the problem isn't fear, it's an overabundance of hopes and high expectations.

 And, for the most part, these introductory tools do a great job of guiding you like a child in a crosswalk past the big scary variables and conditional statements and through the early phases of programming syntax.
 As you conquer one after another of their gamified challenges, your confidence rises.
 Maybe you can do this after all!
 How hard can it be?
 You're basically a developer already!

 Here's the problem -- you're in what I like to call the "Hand Holding Honeymoon" phase.
 Though you may feel like the end is around the corner, you're only a fraction of the way there.
 This is just the beginning...